 Compute the sum of all of the individual suspension weights calculated in the previous step to three decimal places.
-This sum is then divided by the total number of students enrolled at the school as stated in the FTE1 count, and reported to three decimal places.
+This sum is then divided by the total number of students enrolled at the school as stated in the Student Record student count, and reported to three decimal places.